👋 You're exploring the MediSync Demo — experience full insights & features with Premium.

 • Smoking Status: Non-smoker

-• Medications: Aspirin, Warfarin, Ibuprofen, Iron Supplements
+• Medications: Aspirin, Warfarin, Ibuprofen, Iron Supplements, Lithium

 Test Value Normal Range Status Difference from Average Interpretation Details Unique Insight Custom Recommendations

 Hematocrit (HCT) 40.0 % 36.0 - 44.0 % Normal 0.0 % Determines the proportion of blood volume occupied by red blood cells.
-No adjustments.
-Your Hematocrit (HCT) level is lower than the average in your region by 0.0% for a Female at age 35.

 • Stay hydrated and keep up aerobic activity; both support healthy viscosity.